jjmchew/jjmchew.github.io/RB109/studyNotes.md

     - variables initialized in an outer scope to a block **can** be accessed
     - variables initialized within the block **cannot** be accessed outside the block
     - nested blocks create nested scope
+    - blocks may have a "block argument" (in pipes) [21:20](https://launchschool.medium.com/live-session-beginning-ruby-part-3-61180782f721)

 - [source](https://launchschool.com/lessons/a0f3cd44/assignments/9e9e907c)
   - a block is defined by `{ }` or `do...end`